Customs - Frequently Asked Questions

 If you are relocating your entire household, a professional packer or shipper will advise you of regulations.
 Generally no duties are payable on personal effects, though individuals should be aware of rules governing alcohol and items purchased in the 12 months prior to migrating.
 Wooden items, including furniture, will be inspected on arrival in Australia and may need to be treated.

 Can I take my cat or dog into Australia?

-Some breeds are ineligible for importation to Australia - a list is available at the Department of Agriculture and Water Resources website.
-Otherwise you do not require an Import Permit for your pet but the animal must be accompanied by a Veterinarian's certificate and a Statutory Declaration as to its history.
+Some breeds are ineligible for importation to Australia - a list is available at the Department of Agriculture, Water and the Environment website.
+Cats and dogs imported from New Zealand do not require an import permit, however conditions do apply.
 If all procedures are correctly followed there is normally no quarantine period.
-Full details are provided by The Department of Agriculture and Water Resources.
+Full details are provided by the Department of Agriculture, Water and the Environment.